joeyjiron06/decibels-server/README.md

-# jsearch
+# jsearch (tenative name)
-java app that searches multiple web services to find your music
+Work in Progress.
+A java app that searches multiple web services to find your music